-□ DEVELOPMENT PLAN SETS.
-The following plans shall comprise the development plan set: REQUIREMENTS FOR ALL DEVELOPMENT PLANS.
+development plan set: REQUIREMENTS FOR ALL DEVELOPMENT PLANS.
 If the application is filed in conjunction with other applications, submittal requirements from all applicable checklists shall be incorporated into one set of plans.
 All plans shall: Be prepared, signed and stamped by licensed professionals.
 Include the date of preparation and dates of each revision.
 Be fully dimensioned and drawn to scale on the same size sheets, with a consistent scale (as noted) throughout all plan sheets.
 Be submitted in collated sets and folded to 8-1/2" x 11".
 Be numbered in proper sequence.
-A set of plans shall be submitted on a CD or USB flash drive in pdf format and the following numbers of plan sets are required: 8 sets full size 24" x 36" 15 sets reduced to 11" x 17" Additional plan sets may be requested if necessary. □ TITLE SHEET Including project name, location, assessor's parcel numbers, prior development approvals, and table of contents listing all the plan sheets with content, page numbers, and date prepared.
-Include a ¥vicinity map showing north arrow, the location and boundary of the project, major cross streets and the existing street pattern in the vicinity with the following information: General Plan and Zoning designations. □ DEVELOPMENT PROGRAM.
-The development plans shall clearly include the following in a tabular format: ☐ Size of property including gross and net lot area (square feet and acres).
-For mixed use projects, total square footage of residential space and related residential facilities (as defined in the City's Eligibility Checklist), square footage of non-residential uses, and square footage utilized by both residential and non-residential uses.
-A calculation of how the project meets the eligibility criteria to qualify for streamlined and ministerial review pursuant to SB 35.
-Detailed breakdowns, to scale, with dimensions, shall be shown on Floor Plan submittals as indicated below.
+A set of plans shall be submitted on a CD or USB flash drive in pdf format and the following numbers of plan sets are required: 8 sets full size 24" x 36" 15 sets reduced to 11" x 17" Additional plan sets may be requested if necessary.
+TITLE SHEET Including project name, location, assessor's parcel numbers, prior development approvals, and table of contents listing all the plan sheets with content, page numbers, and date prepared.
+Include a Vvicinity map showing north arrow, the location and boundary of the project, major cross streets and the existing street pattern in the vicinity with the following information: General Plan and Zoning designations. prior development approvals, and table of contents listing all the plan sheets with content, page numbers, and date prepared.
+Include a Vvicinity map showing north arrow, the location and boundary of the project, major cross streets and the existing street pattern in the vicinity with the following information: General Plan and Zoning designations.
+DEVELOPMENT PROGRAM.
+The development plans shall clearly include the prior development approvals, and table of contents listing all the plan sheets with content, page numbers, and date prepared.
+Include a Vvicinity map showing north arrow, the location and boundary of the project, major cross streets and the existing street pattern in the vicinity with the following information: General Plan and Zoning designations.